-Men look for their own sense of purpose; but God wants to take His own beyond this into walking in the lively substance of He who is the very purpose.
-Your hopes of success or earthly blessing will not get you through the onslaught of the Devil when he with heaven’s approval tears all your hopes and dreams into pieces.
-And then, poor soul, what will you do?
-How long will you shake your fist at God?
-Not even the prospect of the grave shall give you solace thereafter, though you wished it would; for you have dug it far too shallow.
+Men look to build for themselves their own sense of purpose; but God wants to take His own beyond this vain paradigm to walk in the lively substance of He who is the very purpose.
+A man’s hopes of success or earthly blessing will not get him through the onslaught of the Devil when he with heaven’s approval tears every hope and dream into pieces.
+And then, what will that poor soul do?
+How long will he shake his fist at God?
+Not even the prospect of the grave shall give that man solace thereafter, though he wished it would; for he has digged it far too shallow.

 “But though He cause grief, yet will He have compassion according to the multitude of His mercies.”
-(Lam 3:32) To be raised up most fully into the heavens, you must pass most fully through the blackness of death itself.
-The cross’s work is not being finished until it has begun finishing you.
-You must be being crucified into the Life which is deeper than a mere sense of your own purpose.
-You must walk through hell’s onslaught, through the terrors of death itself; holding fast your flame before the cold black stare of Satan’s nothingness.
-Your sense of purpose is only as good as your ability to keep it; but if you would go to deeper and higher places with God, His depths and heights will demand of you its demise: for the kingdom of God is where men and their own aspirations go to die.
+(Lam 3:32) To be raised up most fully into the heavens, one must pass most fully through the blackness of death itself.
+The cross’s work is not finished for a man until it has begun finishing the man.
+One must be being crucified to find the resurrection Life of Christ, leaving behind the trivialities of man’s self-defined purposes.
+One must walk through hell’s onslaught, through the terrors of death itself; holding fast the Spirit’s flame before the cold black stare of Satan’s nothingness.
+A man’s sense of purpose is only as good as his ability to keep it; but if he would go up to deeper and higher places with God, God’s depths and heights will demand of the man its demise: for the kingdom of God is where men and their own aspirations go to die.

 And He said to all, “If anyone would come after Me, let him deny himself and take up his cross daily and follow Me.
 For whoever would save his life will lose it, but whoever loses his life for My sake will save it.